rubygems/bundler-site/source/blog/2015-02-19-moving-bins-to-exe.md

 This is deprecated, in future versions you may need to `bundle binstub new_gem` to work around a system/bundle conflict.
 ~~~

-This happened because of the line in the gemspec that installed all git-versioned files in bin:
+This happened because of the line in the gemspec that installed all git-versioned files in `bin/`:

 ~~~ ruby
   spec.executables   = spec.files.grep(%r{^bin/}) { |f| File.basename(f) }